-BYU Students Matt Jacobs and Kyles Owens win tops honors at the 2020 the SAMPE University Research Symposium
+BYU Students (left to right) Andrew Gibbons, Kelly Clingo, Collin Childs, and Ben Crawford win tops honors at the 2021 SAMPE University Research Symposium

-Matt Jacobs (graduated MFGEN 2020) won 1st place in the Undergraduate division of the SAMPE University Research Symposium.
-This includes a $500 cash prize.
-The final awards were announced in November.
 This is an annual competitive program that invites SAMPE (Society for the Advancement in Materials and Process Engineering) student members to submit an abstract regarding their academic research.
 Semi-finalists are invited to submit a full paper over the summer, and then finalists are selected and sponsored to attend and present the results of their research at CAMX (the Composites Advanced Materials Expo).
-The best papers presented in each student category are awarded cash prizes.
+The top three best papers presented in each category are awarded cash prizes.

 Two other BYU students, working with Dr. David Fullwood (BYU Mechanical Engineering), took home 2021 awards: Andrew Gibbons won 2nd place in the MSc category, and Kelly Clingo won 2nd place in the BSc category.

 This follows another great showing in the previous year (2020), where Matt Jacobs and Kyle Owens took 1st and 2nd place awards in the BSc category for their work in the MYU MFGEN Plastics and Composites lab.